Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 3.12.
 Write a program that read a value n and display sec inverse(n) 3.13.
 Write a program that read a value n and display cosec inverse(n)

 3.14.
-Write a program that read two numbers x,y and display the value of X^Y 3.15.
+Write a program that read two numbers base, power and display the value of base^power 3.15.
 Write a program that read any number and display it's square root 3.16.
 Write a program that read any number x and display e^x 3.17.
 Write a program that read any number x and display log(x)